Metglyb, 2.5mg+400 mg 40 pcs

 – Metabolic and nutritional disorders: Hypoglycemia.

-Rarely: episodes of hepatic porphyria and cutaneous porphyria.
+Rarely: attacks of hepatic porphyria and cutaneous porphyria.

-Decreased absorption of vitamin B12, accompanied by a decrease in its serum concentrations with long-term use of metformin.
-If megaloblastic anemia is detected, the possibility of this etiology must be considered.
-Disulfiram-like reaction with ethanol use.
+Decreased absorption of vitamin B12, accompanied by a decrease in its concentration in the blood serum with long-term use of metformin.
+When megaloblastic anemia is detected, the possibility of such an etiology must be taken into account.
+Disulfiram-like reaction when drinking ethanol.

-Often: impaired taste (“metallic” taste in the mouth).
+Common: taste disturbance (“metallic” taste in the mouth).

-Visual disorders: At the beginning of treatment there may be temporary visual impairment due to decreased blood glucose levels.
+Visual disturbances: At the beginning of treatment, temporary visual disturbances may occur due to a decrease in blood glucose.

 – Gastrointestinal disorders:

 Very common: nausea, vomiting, diarrhea, abdominal pain and lack of appetite.
 These symptoms are more common at the beginning of treatment and in most cases go away on their own.
-To prevent these symptoms, it is recommended that the drug be taken in 2 or 3 doses; increasing the dose slowly also improves tolerability.
+To prevent the development of these symptoms, it is recommended to take the drug in 2 or 3 doses; Slowly increasing the dose of the drug also improves its tolerability.

-Very rare: impaired liver function or hepatitis requiring discontinuation of treatment.
+Very rare: abnormal liver function tests or hepatitis requiring discontinuation of treatment.

 Rarely: skin reactions such as: itching, urticaria, maculopapular rash.

-very rarely: cutaneous or visceral allergic vasculitis, erythema multiforme, exfoliative dermatitis, photosensitization.
+Very rare: cutaneous or visceral allergic vasculitis, erythema multiforme, exfoliative dermatitis, photosensitivity.

 Very rare: hyponatremia.